-- d.
+d.
 Volunteers must be careful not to influence members with their own beliefs and personal values, in particular be aware of their potential to influence vulnerable and/or impressionable service users.
-Although morality, religion and politics are common areas of conversation and members may wish to discuss their views, volunteers should never promote or impose their own views. - e.
-Volunteers must respect members' rights to privacy and be sensitive and responsive to any different personal and cultural needs for privacy that may arise. - f.
-Volunteers should not divulge any personal information about themselves or other volunteers or colleagues at Headway North Cumbria. - g.
+Although morality, religion and politics are common areas of conversation and members may wish to discuss their views, volunteers should never promote or impose their own views.

+e.
+Volunteers must respect members' rights to privacy and be sensitive and responsive to any different personal and cultural needs for privacy that may arise.

+f.
+Volunteers should not divulge any personal information about themselves or other volunteers or colleagues at Headway North Cumbria.

+g.
 Volunteers should approach touching with great care and caution as some members may misinterpret physical contact as affection outside the professional relationship and others may also see physical contact as expressions or favouritism, for example where a volunteer hugs one member and not another.
 All volunteers should therefore be aware that physical contact risks being misunderstood and it may result in volunteers being vulnerable to allegations of inappropriate professional behaviour.
-Where touching occurs, it must only take place within the context of a professional relationship and with the member's agreement. - h.
+Where touching occurs, it must only take place within the context of a professional relationship and with the member's agreement.

+h.
 Volunteers should not enter into any financial transactions with service users including buying, selling, exchanging or bartering goods or services, lending or borrowing money.
-Volunteers should not normally handle money on behalf of members. - i.
-Volunteers should not agree to become trustees, beneficiaries or executers in relation to the wills of Headway North Cumbria members. - j.
+Volunteers should not normally handle money on behalf of members.

+i.
+Volunteers should not agree to become trustees, beneficiaries or executers in relation to the wills of Headway North Cumbria members.

+j.
 Volunteers must not give members their personal contact details, for example postal address, telephone number, fax number, email address, etc.

-- k.
-Volunteers must not give members the personal contact details of any Headway North Cumbria colleague. - I. Volunteers who encounter members out of hours should be pleasant and civil if approached by the member but should generally discourage prolonged social contact.
-Volunteers should not approach members in any social setting if the contact is not instigated by the member. - m.
+Adapted from Headway UK Resource Bank Policy - September 2018 Review: March 2024 Reviewed and updated - March 2022 k.
+Volunteers must not give members the personal contact details of any Headway North Cumbria colleague.

+I. Volunteers who encounter members out of hours should be pleasant and civil if approached by the member but should generally discourage prolonged social contact.
+Volunteers should not approach members in any social setting if the contact is not instigated by the member.

+m.
 Should a volunteer develop an attachment towards a particular member the volunteer should ensure that this does not lead to a breach of professional boundaries.
-Any difficulties a volunteer is having in this area should be discussed with a Committee member or senior member of staff of Headway North Cumbria.
+Any difficulties a volunteer is having in this area should be discussed with a committee member of Headway North Cumbria.

-Adapted from Headway UK Resource Review: September 2020 Bank Policy - September 2018
+Adapted from Headway UK Resource Review: March 2024

+Bank Policy - September 2018

+Reviewed and updated - March 2022